CHAPTER 1 – Birth to Adulthood

 My parents were working class people, and money for extras was not abundant, so I worked part time whenever I could.
 One of my jobs was as a salesman and general dog’s body in an apparel shop after school and on Saturdays, selling everything one wears from shirts to shoes and bras to belts.
 It was owned by a retired couple, for whom it was more a hobby than a business, but they were exceedingly difficult to work for.
 It was there I learned I could get along with anyone.
 That experience served me well and so, to this day, I have never had any enemies.
 I worked there until I went off to university, and I later learned that I managed to survive that job three times longer than anyone else had.

 I managed only average marks in my first year, but the edge was taken off the blow to my ego by my blooming social life.
 I joined a fraternity, from which I gained solid and lasting friendships that I value to this day.
-I spent five years at university, mainly because I really didn’t know what I wanted to do, and changed my major field of study four times.
+I spent five years in university, mainly because I really didn’t know what I wanted to do, and changed my major field of study four times.
 I finally finished a degree in physics, but as to my future career, I was none the wiser.Click here for next chapter